Open to all

 Bahá'í communities follow local child-protection practices, and most Canadian communities require police record checks (CPIC or vulnerable-sector screening) for animators.

-What kind of service projects?+
+What kind of Services+

-Small, neighbourhood-scale acts: park clean-ups, cards or visits to elders, tutoring younger kids, beautifying a public space, organising a small drive.
+It varies on the needs of the community.
+For example, small, neighbourhood-scale acts: park clean-ups, cards or visits to elders, tutoring younger kids, beautifying a public space, organising a small drive.

 Can my non-Bahá'í child join?+